-This evening I’ve been asked to speak about renunciation, with the subtitle of “Escape from the World or a Constructive Analysis?”
-And, of course, this point about renunciation is something which is emphasized very strongly in the Buddhist teachings.
-We find it in one of the three principle aspects of the path that Tsongkhapa writes about, in which he states that these three (which are absolutely essential for either sutra or tantra practice) are, first, renunciation, and bodhichitta, and the correct understanding of voidness.
+Renunciation is emphasized very strongly in the Buddhist teachings.
+It is one of the three principle aspects of the path that Tsongkhapa writes about, which are absolutely essential for either sutra or tantra practice: renunciation, bodhichitta and the correct understanding of voidness (emptiness).
 And so, obviously, it is something that we need to understand and try to develop.
-And the way that Tsongkhapa speaks about it in this text, The Three Principle Aspects of the Path (Lam-gtso rnam-gsum), he says:
+Here’s how Tsongkhapa speaks about it in his text, The Three Principle Aspects of the Path (Lam-gtso rnam-gsum):

 When you never generate, for even an instant, a mind that aspires after the wonderful things of recurring samsara, and you develop the attitude that day and night always is interested keenly in liberation, that at that time, you’ve generated renunciation.

-Now it’s always helpful to look at the words that are involved here, and very interesting when we look at these words for renunciation.
-I’m not quite sure what the German word actually connotes, but if we go to the Sanskrit, the Sanskrit word is nihsarana.
-And it’s made up of a prefix, nih, and an actual root, which is sarana.
+It’s always helpful to look at Buddhist terms in their traditional languages.
+The Sanskrit word translated as “renunciation” is nihsarana.
+It’s made up of a prefix, nih, and an actual root, which is sarana.
 Now nih, that’s a prefix which means “out” or “away.”
 And sarana means “to move” or “to move quickly.”
 And so it’s the state of mind that is wanting to go away from, or out of something, very quickly.
-And what we want to get out from quickly is uncontrollably recurring rebirth; samsara.
+And what we want to get out from quickly is uncontrollably recurring rebirth: samsara.

 And it’s not that we’re being born in samsara.
 Samsara is not a place.
 One has to be very careful not to think in terms of being reborn in samsara.
 So samsara is a situation.
 Actually, what it’s referring to – I’m saying this phrase all the time – uncontrollably recurring rebirth.
 That is samsara.
 Samsara: to continue to circle.
 And so it’s talking specifically about rebirth.
 We have no control over it, and it goes on and on and on.
 And it’s under the influence of disturbing emotions and the karma that is built up by them by acting them out.
 So the Sanskrit term here means that we want to get out of this as quickly as possible.

 When we look at the Chinese translation of it, they have two different translations.
-And one (离) means “to leave” – so, similar to the Sanskrit – so the state of mind to leave, to leave samsara.
-And the second translation that they use (实出现) means “to manifest the real thing.”
+And one, li, (离) means “to leave” – so, similar to the Sanskrit – so the state of mind to leave, to leave samsara.
+And the second translation that they use shi chuxian (实出现), which means “to manifest the real thing.”
 It’s interesting, “actual thing.”
 And so, again, this means to – if we think about it – it means to get this really definite real thing; that I really want to get out.

 So, when we look at all these different translations, how the different cultures understood the word, it gives us a little bit larger picture of what is meant.
 So what is the object that we want to leave, we want to get out of?
 And we’re really determined – definitely going to do it, have to do it?
 It is, basically, suffering, and referring specifically to uncontrollably recurring rebirth.
 It’s a type of suffering, right?
 Example of the first noble truth – true suffering – and actually the deepest meaning of the first noble truth.
 And we want to get rid of its causes as well – second noble truth – and this means to not be attracted to anything that’s involved with uncontrollably recurring rebirth.
 So, since uncontrollably recurring rebirth is a lot of words to say, I will shorten it to just “rebirth.”
 So let’s not just think of samsara, because often when we think of samsara we have a different idea of what it’s talking about.
 We’re talking about rebirth.
 Now it’s not that we want to run away, this idea: it’s an escape from the world.
 We’re not talking about running away or that we want to hide and, in this sense, escape from the world.
 But, rather, we want to face rebirth and analyze its causes, and get out of it in a very rational way.